lam771994/Analysis-of-My-Runkeeper-Fitness-Data/README.md

-# Analysis-of-My-Cardio-Activities :runner:
+# Analysis of My Runkeeper Fitness Data :runner:

  ## **Motivation:** :muscle:

 I finished my first half-marathon within 3 hours in 2019.
 It was a dreadful experience yet extremely rewarding.
 I did not train nor prepare myself for the marathon as it was a spontaneous decision, but I still managed to complete the 21km journey.
 Aside from the 'NEVER GIVE UP' spirit, I had to thank my 'once in a while' cardio activities (i.e. mainly Running and Walking).
 Since 2014, I have been using a popular app called Runkeeper.
 It is an excellent app that keeps track of your runs, goals and improvements.
-In this project, I would like to humbly present the analysis of my Runkeeper Fitness data and to find out whether my occassionally cardio activities had helped me to go through my first marathon.
+In this project, I would like to humbly present the analysis of my Runkeeper Fitness data and to provide an overview performance of my outdoor cardio activities.

 [![IMG-1575.jpg](https://i.postimg.cc/Njfym45D/IMG-1575.jpg)](https://postimg.cc/ZC2Kh6Pv)

-:bar_chart: **Dataset:**
+## **Dataset:** :bar_chart:

 Runkeeper records a wide range of information describing user's activities, route, distance, duration, average pace, average speed, calories burned and average heart rate.
 An amazing key feature of Runkeeper is its excellent data export.
 User is allowed to download her/his data from the personal profile section.

-:page_facing_up: **Methods:**
+## **Methods:** :page_facing_up:
 1. Obtain and review raw data
 2. Data preprocessing
 3. Dealing with missing values